 Here are some examples of expenses that a special needs trust can cover:

-- Medical and dental expenses not covered elsewhere (hearing aids, dental work, eyeglasses, etc.)
+- Medical and dental expenses not covered by other benefits (hearing aids, dental work, etc.)

 - Therapy or rehabilitation services